DXing on Six Meters

 Six meters reminds me very often of 160m, a challenge of its own because propagation is not at all or hardly predictable and you "have to be there" at the right time.
 Openings usually last only a few minutes, sometimes only 30 seconds.
 The band is often called the Magic Band but it is most of the time the Tragic Band, when you live in latitudes with rare good openings and when others, just a hundred kilometers away, work DX and you hear nothing at all because propagation can be so extremely selective.
 But there are always unexpected surprises which compensate the frustration of an empty band with no signals for long periods of times.

 I've been using a 5 element M² yagi on top of my highest tower from 1998 until 2007 with great results.
-However, escpecially in years of low suspot activity, every dB counts and we took it down:
+However, escpecially in years of low sunspot activity and no F2, every dB counts and we took it down:

 The 5 element M² had a 5 meter boom and I wanted to try out a 10 meter boom yagi: